|

 your portfolio when applying for any future jobs.
 Most would be more than happy to be a future reference.

 So check around at your local zoo/nature center and get involved!
+4) Become aware of the environmental/animal issues happening around

 the world read books, watch t.v programs, cut out articles in newspapers, write school /book reports.
+5) Do your research on what colleges and schools offer the best

 environmental /animal sciences programs.